Alaska Wage Garnishment Laws

 Pro se judgment holders on a clock

 Whoever holds the judgment, the wall is the same: you cannot garnish a paycheck you cannot find.
 We locate the debtor’s current employer and reachable assets through professional skip tracing, so your garnishment lands on a live job rather than a stale one.
 This page pairs naturally with our state-by-state overview of wage garnishment laws by state, our guide to finding a debtor’s employer for garnishment, and the broader method of finding someone’s current employer.
-For the rest of the Alaska picture, see our pages on Alaska asset exemptions from creditors and the Alaska debt collection statute of limitations.
+For the rest of the Alaska picture, see our pages on Alaska asset exemptions from creditors, the Alaska debt collection statute of limitations, and, where the debtor is married, the Alaska marital property rules that bear on which assets a creditor can reach.
 For a legitimate, judgment-backed matter, a verified employer locate typically comes back within twenty-four hours.

 Our Commitment